nats_kv

 KV operations

-The NATS KV processor supports a multitude of KV operations via the operation field.
+The NATS KV processor supports many KV operations using the operation field.
 Along with get, put, and delete, this processor supports atomic operations like update and create, as well as utility operations like purge, history, and keys.

 Metadata